cttdev/sierpinski/docs/index.md

     <img src="https://user-images.githubusercontent.com/16441759/160354859-0dbb073e-5385-4350-9cb4-e03ad5af2044.png" alt>
 </p>
 <p align="center">
-    <em>A 4 recursion pryamid I generated.</em>
+    <em>A 4 recursion pyramid I generated.</em>
 </p>

 ### Printability
-One part of the code that I have ignored up until now is the `solid_model_offset`, which is what allows these generated pryamids to be printable.
-Without the offset, each smll "pryamid" created by the recursion is treated as a separate body, only joined to each other at a single point.
+One part of the code that I have ignored up until now is the `solid_model_offset`, which is what allows these generated pyramids to be printable.
+Without the offset, each smll "pyramid" created by the recursion is treated as a separate body, only joined to each other at a single point.
 While this is the geometrically accurate representation of the octahedron flake, in order for the model to be printable, it must be a single solid body.
-Thus, the offset applies a scalar to the base of each induvial pyramid (scaling the heights accordingly to make the pryamids equilateral) that results in the pryamids intersecting each other in the model.
+Thus, the offset applies a scalar to the base of each induvial pyramid (scaling the heights accordingly to make the pyramids equilateral) that results in the pyramids intersecting each other in the model.
 In my models, this offset was set to the nozzle/line width (0.4mm).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160552714-5573e15d-0d6a-4bb1-ad54-bab7c27b65c7.png" alt>
 </p>
 <p align="center">
-    <em>A 4 recursion pryamid without the solid model offset.</em>
+    <em>A 4 recursion pyramid without the solid model offset.</em>
 </p>

 ### Keychains
-While I could have also programmatically generated the keychain base in OpenSCAD, it was much easier to export the geometry of the pryamid and add the base in a parametric CAD software.
+While I could have also programmatically generated the keychain base in OpenSCAD, it was much easier to export the geometry of the pyramid and add the base in a parametric CAD software.
 The only issue with this approach was that OpenSCAD only lets you export the native geometry as a .csg file which is only supported by FreeCAD, and FreeCAD is a pain to use.

-After messing around with FreeCAD's horrible sketching interface for an hour, I made the base of the pryamid and was able to combine that with the raw OpenSCAD geometry.
+After messing around with FreeCAD's horrible sketching interface for an hour, I made the base of the pyramid and was able to combine that with the raw OpenSCAD geometry.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160355747-7b69ac51-e2c5-46f6-81fa-4283e271f765.png" alt>